mikedilger/float-cmp/README.md

 ## Using this crate

 By default this crate enables the `ratio` module providing the `ApproxEqRatio` trait.
 This feature pulls in `num-traits`.
-If you disable this feature, you'll need to ehter enable `num-traits` directly or else enable the `std` feature; otherwise it won't compile.
+If you disable this feature, you'll need to either enable `num-traits` directly or else enable the `std` feature; otherwise it won't compile.
 This crate is `#![no_std]` unless you enable the `std` feature.